 Fighting for Your Marriage

 The battle we’re talking about is the spiritual battle that you became a part of when you got married.
 Although this may not be a conflict with each other, it does affect the two of you and threatens to destroy your relationship with each other.
-Unfortunately there is no way you can possibly avoid the battle.
+Unfortunately, there is no way you can avoid the battle.
 There’s no bunker or foxhole you can crawl into that will shield you from the attacks of this cosmic battle for your marriage.
-It is an ongoing battle between the forces of God and the enemy’s schemes of evil which seek to destroy your marriage.
+It is an ongoing battle between the forces of God and the enemy’s schemes of evil that seek to destroy your marriage.

 But the good news is that you can overcome the enemy’s spiritual attacks on your marriage.
 The degree to which you will be successful in winning these battles is the degree to which you are prepared to understand the schemes of the enemy and fight for your marriage on a spiritual level.

-• God is at work in your situation according to His word.
+- God is at work in your situation according to His word.
 This present struggle does not change the reality that “all things work together for good for those who love God, who are called according to His purpose.”
 (Romans 8:28).

-• As you draw closer to God, He will comfort and sustain you.
+- As you draw closer to God, He will comfort and sustain you.
 Read His Word.
 Stay close to your Christian friends and church.
 Pray and worship.
-As you do, you will feel God’s presence know that He is with you.
+As you do, you will feel God’s presence and know that He is with you.
 “What then are we to say about these things?
 If God is for us, who is against us?
 He who did not withhold His own Son, but gave Him up for all of us, will He not with him also give us everything else?”
 (Romans 8:31-32).

 If you have been hurt by your spouse, pray and ask God to help you begin the work of forgiveness.
-If you have wounded your spouse through careless actions, seek forgiveness from your spouse and from God.
+If you have wounded your spouse through careless actions, seek forgiveness from your spouse and God.